 Information integrity relates to the accuracy and completeness of information resources.
 This means it involves protecting the accuracy and consistency of the information, as well as the methods used to process this information.

 This is the property (for an information system) of being accessible and of fulfilling the functions envisaged at the time of the application to an authorised entity, under the expected conditions of time-scales and performance.
-This means protecting the capacity of an information system to perform a function under defined schedule, time-scale and performance conditions.
+This means protecting the capacity of an information system to perform a function under a defined schedule, time-scale and performance conditions.

 This involves the assurance of being able to justify all information.